 Be careful with horizontal stripes and colour blocks

-Depending on where they are positioned, stripes and colour blocks can be very flattering or the exact opposite.
-As a general rule, avoid horizontal lines or patterns that are positioned on your belly as it will only make it look bigger.
-Even if you have a six-pack, a poorly placed pattern can make you look wider.
+Depending on where they are positioned, stripes and colour blocks can be very favourable or the exact opposite.
+Avoid horizontal lines or patterns that are positioned on your belly as it will only make it look bigger.
+They can even make someone like Tom Daley look wider.
 Not the best look.

-Too tight never looks good on anyone
+Too tight never looked good on anyone